Gathering detailed insights and metrics for @fastify/swagger

 .

-for the response otherwise Fastify itself will fail to compile the schema:
+for the response to prevent Fastify from failing to compile the schema:

 1{ 2 response: { 3 204: { 4 type: 'null', 5 description: 'No Content' 6 }, 7 503: { 8 type: 'null', 9 description: 'Service Unavailable' 10 } 11 } 12}

-These encoding options only change how Swagger UI presents its documentation and how it generates curl
+These encoding options only affect how Swagger UI presents documentation and generates curl

-Depending on which options you set in your schema, you may also need to change the default query string parser used by Fastify so that it produces a JavaScript object that will conform to the schema.
+Depending on the schema options, you may need to change Fastify's default query string parser to produce a JavaScript object conforming to the schema.

-, you would have to replace the default query string parser with one that parses CSV parameter values into arrays.
+, replace the default parser with one that parses CSV values into arrays.
+This applies to other request parts that OpenAPI calls "parameters" and are not encoded as JSON.

 and explode